Click Here to WhatsApp Us for Business Inquiries.

 Manufacturing and workshop operations require industrial zoning approval, equipment installation space, safety inspections, environmental compliance, and facility certifications.
 A virtual office does not meet these requirements.
 If your business involves production, assembly, or workshop operations, you need physical premises with appropriate industrial licensing.
 The Bahrain International Investment Park in the northern governorate is purpose-built for manufacturing and industrial operations.

 Apart from manufacturing and workshops, virtual offices support all business activities — including trading (with or without stock), import-export, retail, e-commerce, professional services, IT, consulting, holding companies, healthcare consulting (non-clinical), education, media, marketing, and financial services (non-CBB regulated).
+See the cost breakdown for total setup expenses.

 Choosing between a virtual office and a traditional office comes down to how you run your business operations.
 A virtual office provides a 6 sqm physical office space managed remotely by the business centre, while a traditional office gives you exclusive premises you occupy daily with your own staff.
 Both are equally valid for all business activities except manufacturing and workshop operations.
+Compare virtual office prices against traditional office costs to see the difference.

 | Factor | Virtual Office | Traditional Office |